devmo24/Circadian-oscillator-simulation/README.md

 When downloaded, the script is loaded with pre-configured settings that can be used to test the simulation.
 To edit these settings, see the section below.
 The output of the pre-configured setting is a CSV file which, when graphed, should produce an oscillation with a period of 24 hours.
 At a certain point in time, bacteria will be added, which will lead to a spike in Protein B and an altered phase after the stimulation.
 The simulation is expected to take less than 1 minute.

 The project is released under the GNU General Public License version 3.
-In brief, users are free to download, share, and modify any and all parts of this project; however, any projects derived from the IJOQ project must also be released under the GNU General Public License as well.
+In brief, users are free to download, share, and modify any and all parts of this project; however, any projects derived from this project must also be released under the GNU General Public License as well.
 The repository is maintained by Devons Mo.

 # Using the script
 1. First, ensure that Python 3 is installed.